 The slide show on the left includes photos taken of the Benson home in December.
 The slideshow on the right includes photos taken of the Van Vleck home on December 14th, the day that the Van Vleck home was dedicated.
-Photos of both builds for previous months by going to Benson Home or Van Vleck Home.
+Photos of both builds for previous months can be seen by going to Benson Home or Van Vleck Home.

 Construction Objectives and Schedule